 If you plan on being outside, sunscreen is a must.
 You can prevent and lessen the negative side effects of getting too much sun by wearing sunscreen, UV-protective sunglasses, and a hat.

 Sun protection also works as an effortless accessory.
 For ladies, fashionable sunglasses and a wide-brimmed hat on the beach can elevate a casual outfit.
-Men can break out their ball-cap or favorite shades on the beach, on a city tour of Amsterdam or Paris, and lounging poolside to protect their skin and eyes.
+Men can break out their ball-cap or favorite shades on the beach, on a city tour of Paris or Amsterdam’s Centrum, and lounging poolside to protect their skin and eyes.

 There are so many incredible vistas to experience in Europe—ancient ruins, sweeping Norwegian fjords, minimalist Scandinavian architecture, and so much more.
 Capturing your vacation memories during your summer trip to Europe should be high on your priority list.